The Concord Board of Education at its meeting March 4, 2026. Credit: CATHERINE McLAUGHLIN / Monitor

 “We’re not just talking about tax rates and numbers, we’re talking about people,” said Cara Meeker, the board’s new vice president.
 “I’m not sure tonight is the night to argue for specific positions; we will have opportunities to do so with community feedback.”

-Notably, school administrators have floated another $2.5 million in further, more complicated staff reductions that would impact senior, longtime employees.
-Many of those reductions would involve early retirements and buyouts, and it’s not clear yet whether employees would accept them.
+Notably, school administrators have floated another $2.5 million in further staff reductions impacting more senior, longtime employees.
+Many of those would involve early retirements and buyouts, and it’s not clear yet whether employees would accept them.

 The $6.8 million non-staff reductions comes from an array of changes, including a debt plan on the middle school project that would pay only interest in the first year and a plan to discontinue sending students to Second Start.
 Longer payment plans on new curriculum programs would provide other savings, as well as the use of instructional reserve money to help pay off a surprise health insurance bill from last year.